'Too early' to lift UK lockdown but coronavirus outbreak peaking, minister says

 “If we just released all the measures now, then this virus would run rampant once again and we can’t let that happen.”

-While Prime Minister Boris Johnson recuperates at a country residence from COVID-19 complications that nearly cost him his life, the British government is due to discuss a review of the lockdown later on Thursday.
+While Prime Minister Boris Johnson recuperates at a country residence from COVID-19 complications that nearly cost him his life, the British government discussed a review of the lockdown on Thursday.
+An announcement is expected later.

 Foreign Secretary Dominic Raab, who is deputising for Johnson, has already made clear there will be no immediate lifting of the social distancing measures announced on March 23.

-Raab will chair a cabinet meeting at 1000 GMT at which the government’s chief scientist will update ministers.
-Later in the afternoon Raab will chair an emergency response meeting to discuss the lockdown.

-The United Kingdom’s hospital death toll from COVID-19 rose by 761 to 12,868 as of 1600 on April 14, the health ministry said.
+The United Kingdom’s death toll from COVID-19 in hospitals rose 861 to 13,729, as of 1600 GMT on April 15.
 Broader statistics that include deaths in care homes and in the community suggest the total toll is much larger.

+Tom Moore, a 99-year-old British war veteran, on Thursday completed 100 laps of his garden, raising more than 12 million pounds ($15 million) for the health service.

+“For all those people who are finding it difficult at the moment: the sun will shine on you again and the clouds will go away,” said Moore.

-The most stringent restrictions in British peacetime history have effectively closed down much of the world economy, and the United Kingdom is heading towards its deepest depression in three centuries.
+The most stringent restrictions in peacetime history have effectively closed down much of the world economy, and the United Kingdom is heading towards its deepest depression in three centuries.

 As leaders around the world begin to contemplate ways to exit the shutdown, epidemiologists have cautioned that a second wave of the outbreak could endanger the weak and elderly.